jmrmcode/Verticillium-wilt-Dataset/README.md

 This release has been published on Zenodo: [![DOI](https://zenodo.org/badge/223633314.svg)](https://zenodo.org/badge/latestdoi/223633314)

-In addition, the R code to compare between boosted regression trees and logistic regression models for V.dahliae occurrence is provided.
+In addition, the R code to compare between boosted regression trees and binomial regression models for V.dahliae occurrence is provided.

 -------------------
 GENERAL INFORMATION